-HOME BUSINESS - Any business that is conducted within the home by the inhabitants of the home and no more than three non-resident employees.
-The home business shall meet all the requirements of the Site Plan Review Regulations.
-If the home business is for retail purposes, it shall be limited to items, which are made on the premises or antiques.
+HOME BUSINESS - Any business that is conducted within the home, by the inhabitants of the home and no more than three non-resident employees.
+The home business shall meet all of the requirements of the Site Plan Review Regulations.
+If the home business has retail items for sale, it shall be limited to items which are made on the premises, antiques, or associated with a service offered in the home business.
 The home business shall be subordinate and incidental to the primary residential use of the property and shall not change the residential character of the dwelling or neighborhood.
 The home business shall not generate noise, odor, traffic, or any other negative influence on the community or neighboring properties.
-(Adopted 3/14/2000)
+(Amended 3/14/2023)